Autostronomy/AutoProf/README.md

 Taking the average direction, flux values are sampled from the current center out to 10 times the PSF.
 A parabola is fit to the flux values and the center is then updated to the maximum of the parabola.
 This is repeated until the update steps become negligible.
-At this point, tiny random perturbations are used to fine tune the center.
-The random perturbations continue until a minimum is found in FFT first coefficient magnitude.
+At this point, a Nelder-Mead simplex optimizer is used for fine tuning to find a minimum in FFT first coefficient magnitude.

 Output format:
 ```python